 Values are challenged by the complexity of modern life

 For many, one of the toughest challenges in developing one’s values set is navigating through extremes.
-There is a temptation to assume simplistic (or unbalanced) world views that provide a sense of security.
+There is a temptation to assume simplistic (or unbalanced) worldviews that provide a sense of security.
 Others opt out of the task entirely, preferring to put their heads in the sand.
 Then there are those who appreciate the benefits of continuity with a rational eye to the future, fully accepting that change is a necessary constant.
-The beauty of a mindset such as this is that cultural ‘babies’ are not thrown out with the proverbial bathwater, with problems still recognised and addressed with clear eyes.
+The beauty of a mindset such as this is that cultural ‘babies’ are not thrown out with the proverbial bathwater, with problems still recognized and addressed with clear eyes.

 I introduce to you Japan’s Balanced Traditionalists

 At The Carter Group, we’ve tracked consumer sentiment in Japan every year since 2017.
 Beginning in 2021, we added over 60 questions covering everyday people’s values on issues such as personal confidence and security, the nation’s position in the world, how people feel about institutions and powers that be, the roles of science and tradition, as well as the world of work and emergent social and environmental issues.

 We apply a statistical method called cluster analysis to identify people with similar values and place them into separate groupings.
 Within these groups, members are more similar in their worldview to each other than they are to members of other groups.

 Balanced Traditionalists respect the past and the institutions that make Japan what it is